ocean2706/businessCore/src/include/core/Object.jabstract.md

 /*
 this is a placeholder to represent a class that can be used as a core using a non existent language similar to ecma script /csharp etc
 */

-ns ro.businesscore.core{
+//ns means namespace - can be used both, don`t care. ns ro.businesscore.core{
 /*
 The name of the core class is NativeObject